The Tragic Life Of Edward Baker Lincoln, Abraham Lincoln’s Son Who Died When He Was Only Three

 Deep though it be, and true.

-Bright is the home to him now given,
+Bright is the home to him now given

-For “of such is the Kingdom of Heaven.”
+For “of such is the Kingdom of Heaven.

 In the aftermath of their loss, Mary and Abraham went on to have two more sons, William ” Willie” Wallace in 1850 — named for the doctor who helped treat Eddie — and Thomas “Tad” in 1853.

-And as the family prepared to move to Washington D.C. in 1861, Abraham Lincoln made it clear that he’d never forgotten Eddie.
+But as the family prepared to move to Washington D.C. in 1861, Abraham Lincoln made it clear that he’d never forgotten Eddie.
 Of Springfield, he said:

 “Here I have lived a quarter of a century and have passed from a young to an old man.
 Here my children have been born and one is buried.”